nimit95/cpp-header/README.md

 # C++ Header File
 These are multipurpose header files.
 These can be used to implement data structures.
-Useful fuctions are included with each header file.
+Useful functions are included with each header file.

 ### Getting started
 Download or clone the repository, copy the required header file to location of your program and then include the header file(s) in your program.
 Eg. #include "Hashmap.h"